 What Does Hair Build-Up Feel Like?

-Run your hands through your hair if you have straight or wavy hair.
-You may have buildup if you feel a greasy film or rough clumps.
-Unless you have just oiled your hair, you should not feel grease in your hair.
+If your hair is straight or wavy, run your hands through it.
+Build-up can feel like a greasy film or rough clumps.
+Unless you have just oiled your hair, it should not feel greasy.

 What Causes Product Build-Up in Hair?

-Product build-up in hair typically comes from ingredients that form a film over the hair.
-Examples include silicones, mineral oil, petroleum, waxes, butter, and heavy oils.
+Build-up often comes from film-forming ingredients.
+Examples include silicones, mineral oil, petroleum, waxes, butters, and heavy oils.

 Key Signs of Product Build-Up in Your Hair